armory/docs/content/en/continuous-deployment/feature-status/continuous-deployment-matrix/_index.md

 [![Generally available](/images/ga.svg)]({{< ref "release-definitions#ga" >}}) ![Proprietary](/images/proprietary.svg)

 [Pipelines as Code]({{< ref "dinghy-enable" >}}) gives you the ability to manage your pipelines and their templates in source control by creating and maintaining `dinghyfiles` that contain text representations of pipelines.
-These files are then ingested by Armory Enterprise to generate pipelines that your app devs can use to deploy their apps.
+These files are then ingested by Armory Continuous Deployment to generate pipelines that your app devs can use to deploy their apps.

 **Templating languages**